sergeev-alexander/sergeev-alexander/README.md

 ## Hi, I'm Alexander 👋
-### I am trainee in backend development on Java.
+### I am open to any internship offers in Java backend development.
-I am considering any internship offers.

 <p align='center'>
    <a href="https://www.linkedin.com/in/sergeev-alexander/">